akb825/DeepSea/README.md

 ## Miscellaneous Options:

+* `-DDEEPSEA_OUTPUT_DIR=directory`: The folder to place the output files.
+This may be explicitly left empty in order to output to the defaults used by cmake, but this may prevent tests and executables from running properly when `DEEPSEA_SHARED` is set to `ON`.
+Defaults to `${CMAKE_BINARY_DIR}/output`.
 * `-DDEEPSEA_EXPORTS_DIR=directory`: The folder to place the cmake exports when building.
 This directory can be added to the module path when embedding in other projects to be able to use the `library_find()` cmake function.
 Defaults to `${CMAKE_BINARY_DIR}/cmake`.
 * `-DDEEPSEA_ROOT_FOLDER=folder`: The root folder for the projects in IDEs that support them. (e.g. Visual Studio or XCode) This is useful if embedding DeepSea in another project.
 Defaults to DeepSea.